Best Cat Litter For Asthma

 Cons: Still has some dust in the clay version, Smell might be a turnoff to some people

-Believe it or not, Precious Cat Respiratory Relief actually comes in two forms: a silica gel and a clay.
+Believe it or not, Precious Cat Respiratory Relief comes in two forms: a silica gel and clay.
 As we mentioned above, clay cat litters oftentimes have more dust than other cat litters.
 And while the clumping clay used here is much lower in dust levels, it is still present to an extent.
 Their silica gel version, however, has essentially no dust at all.
 But you will give up the clumping ability of its clay counterpart.

 Both types of litter have no plant proteins, perfumes, or other ingredients that could potentially affect sensitive cats or owners.
 They are also going to be lower-priced than many other all-natural options that are out there.

 You can read our full review of Dr. Elsey’s Precious Cat Respiratory Relief Cat Litter here.